maxcodk/PaladinLibramSwap/readme.txt

 6) PaladinBubble() first click with shift to activate divine shield, second to remove it, use without shift - no cancel You have to create macro in game like
 /run PaladinConsecration()
-/run CastEquipByName("Holy Shield","Libram of the Dreamguard")
+/run CastEquipByName("Holy Shield","Libram of the Dreamguard") - you can use any libram and spell in this function

 Based on
 Shagu tutorial https://github.com/shagu/wow-vanilla-api/blob/master/tutorial/tutorial-01-enUS.md